De Excidio et Conquestu Britanniae: Date

 Gildas's work is of great importance to historians, because, although it is not intended primarily as history, it is almost the only surviving source written by a near-contemporary of British events in the fifth and sixth centuries.
 The usual date that has been given for the composition of the work is some time in the 540s, but it is now regarded as quite possibly earlier, in the first quarter of the sixth century, or even before that.
 The historian Karen George, in her study of Gildas' text, suggests a date range of c.
 510–530 AD, while the historian Stephen Joyce argues for c.
 483–485 AD.
 In the view of the historian Guy Halsall:

 There is some evidence for an "early Gildas", writing in the late fifth century.
 This includes Gildas' rhetorical education, his Latin style, his theological concerns, and a rereading of his historical section and his place within it.
 I tend towards this interpretation, although it cannot be proven.
 It is unlikely that Gildas wrote before 480/490 or much after about 550; beyond that we cannot go.

-Despite this uncertainty, most scholars continue to favor a date c.
+Despite this uncertainty, most scholars continue to favour a date c.
 530–545, as supported by reports of the death of Gildas in the various Welsh and Irish annals: the Annales Cambriæ gives the year of his death as 570, while the Annals of Tigernach dates his death to 569.
 Andrew Breeze argues that Gildas was writing De Excidio in 536, in the middle of the extreme weather events of 535–536, because he mentions a "certain thick mist and black night" which "sits upon the whole island" of Britain.
-However, if this interpretation is correct, he fails to record the subsequent famine in the year 537.
 Breeze's hypothesis is disputed.
+Stephen Joyce argues that arguments in favour of close dating are based on circular reasoning, and proposes returning to the broad range accepted in the twentieth century of 479–550 BC.

 Gildas' intent in his writing was to preach to his contemporaries in the manner of an Old Testament prophet, not to write an account for posterity.
 Thus, he gives historical details where it serves his purpose; for instance, he offers one of the first descriptions of Hadrian's Wall and perhaps the Antonine Wall, though his account of their history appears to be inaccurate.
 However, he omits details where they do not contribute to his message; he is consistently vague, giving few names and no firm dates.
 Nonetheless, De Excidio remains an important work not only for medieval history but also for British history in general, as it is one of the few works written in Britain to survive from the fifth or sixth centuries.

 In a convoluted passage in De Excidio et Conquestu Britanniae, Gildas can be interpreted as equating the year of his birth with the same year as the Battle of Mons Badonicus, which might have taken place in 482 AD.